Credentials

 Why Credentialing Matters

 Earning an IAABC credential demonstrates to clients, employers, and colleagues that your work meets respected standards of practice.
-It affirms that your knowledge and decision-making have been thoughtfully evaluated by experienced behavior consultants using a rigorous and structured process.
-Our credentials often are a valuable step in increasing referrals, expanding professional roles, and the process itself often brings clarity and confidence to practitioners who are already doing meaningful work and want to be recognized for it.
+It affirms that your knowledge and decision‑making have been thoughtfully evaluated by experienced behavior consultants using a rigorous and structured process.
+Our credentials are often a valuable step in increasing referrals, expanding professional roles, and growing confidence in your own practice.
+The process itself frequently brings clarity and focus to practitioners who are already doing meaningful work and want to be recognized for it.

 Understanding the Process